Click Here To Schedule A Consultation

 The eMatrix sublative rejuvenation is a non-ablative laser resurfacing technology approved by the FDA to minimize acne scars, fine lines and wrinkles, enlarged pores, and even stretch marks.
 This laser resurfacing treatment uses radiofrequency energy to stimulate new collagen production in the dermal layer of the skin while leaving the epidermal layer intact.
 The eMatrix is unique in that it boasts similar results to many ablative laser treatments without the discomfort or the need for such extensive downtime.

 Four to six treatments of eMatrix are typically required to achieve the ideal cosmetic results, and the eMatrix can be used for patients of all skin types and skin tones.
 Following a treatment session with the eMatrix, it is normal to experience redness and mild roughness in the treatment area.
 These side effects usually resolve on their own within 48 hours of the procedure.
-Results are cumulative, and over the course of approximately 3 to 6 months, the appearance of acne scars continues to diminish as new collagen is developed.
+Results are cumulative, and throughout approximately 3 to 6 months, the appearance of acne scars continues to diminish as new collagen is developed.

 VBeam Pulsed Dye Laser Treatment

 The VBeam laser is considered the gold standard treatment for targeting skin redness, including that associated with acne inflammation.
 This laser operates on a wavelength of light that is selectively absorbed by skin cells with red pigment.
 The light is converted into energy and destroys the red pigment while leaving the surrounding structures of the skin unaffected.
 There is zero downtime involved with V-Beam treatment, meaning you can resume regular daily activities immediately after the procedure.
-As an added bonus, the VBeam utilizes a patented cooling technology- the dynamic cooling device (DCD, that cools the skin directly before and after each laser pulse.
+As a bonus, the VBeam utilizes a patented cooling technology- the dynamic cooling device (DCD, that cools the skin directly before and after each laser pulse.
 The DCD greatly increases the comfort of the patient during treatment, and for this reason, no topical anesthetic is required.
 Dr. Green loves the results that the VBeam pulsed dye laser provides her patients seeking a solution for red acne scars, rosacea, surgical scars, broken capillaries, stretch marks, and angiomas.

 Chemical Peels